James Dearth: New England Patriots

 Dearth signed with the New England Patriots on August 29, 2011.
 He was released on September 4.

 Personal

 Dearth is married to his wife, Laurie, with whom he has three children, Kaitlyn, Kendall, and Kolton.
 Dearth, a devout Christian, is known to be a "low-key and cordial" person.

-Dearth co-owns an Athletic Republic franchise in the Houston area with friend and former Jets running back Derrick Blaylock.
+Dearth used to co-own an Athletic Republic franchise in the Houston area with friend and former Jets running back Derrick Blaylock.
 The facility opened in December 2009 aiming to help young athletes prepare for professional careers.